Padmashree02/Image_Classification-DenseNet121/README.md

       : Load the network's config file (stored network's configuration / architexture detail).

+      : Read the network's files using Caffe framework.

       : Convert the image into blob format- helps the network to understand the image through blob format.
         Note- the parameters of blob function to convert image into blob is as per the newtwork's configuration text file.